es-na-battlesnake/snakes/snakes/go/pathy-snake/README.md

-# ES Team Snake for Spring Leauge 2022 (https://play.battlesnake.com/league/spring-league-2022/)
+# ES Team Snake for Spring Leauge 2022 (Pathing Edition) (https://play.battlesnake.com/league/spring-league-2022/)

-### This is team snake.
+### This is a team snake.
 Use this README for anything that might be worth noting about the Snake or things to consider when developing it.

 ## Customizing the Snake